Last Embrace: Reception

 The film received mixed reviews from critics.
 Vincent Canby in The New York Times wrote of Scheider: "No other leading actor can create so much tension out of such modest material."
 As of March 2025, Last Embrace holds a rating of 58% on Rotten Tomatoes, based on 26 reviews with the consensus: "Last Embrace benefits from a strong cast led by the ever-likable Roy Scheider, but its increasingly implausible story makes it difficult to hold on."

 Demme called the movie "deeply, deeply flawed in many ways, although I also think it has some values.
 But I did it because I love that kind of picture, and I hate the idea of doing films that are similar."

+Home media

+The film was released on Blu-Ray by Kino Lorber in 2014.
+A 4K Blu-Ray was released by Vinegar Syndrome (via their sublabel Cinématographe) in 2025.